DanMedinaGH/PL300Prep/MyFirstVisualization/README.md

 Has RegionName and Sum of SalesValue in table visual.

 ## Formatting
-Changed font, border, and background colors of column header, data, and total.
+Changed font, border, and background colors of column header, data, and total. <br/>
-Added style presets such as Minimal, Compact, and Alternating Rows
+Added style presets such as Minimal, Compact, and Alternating Rows. <br/>
+Changed the size and position of the visual.